 Are you looking to buy the perfect outdoor navigation GPS?
 Are you trying to decide between the two big contenders in the market today, Komoot and Wikiloc?
 If so, then you’ve come to the right place!

-In this article, we’ll examine both of these GPS platforms, highlighting their different features and capabilities and comparing them with each other.
+In this article, we’ll examine these GPS platforms, highlighting their different features and capabilities and comparing them with each other.
 Then we’ll conclude with our recommendation on which platform to buy based on your needs and wants as an outdoor explorer!

 What is Komoot?